albinjiji989/MiniProject/backend/scripts/README.md

-# Adoption System Management Scripts
+# System Management Scripts

-This directory contains utility scripts to help manage the adoption system, especially when dealing with large numbers of pets.
+This directory contains utility scripts to help manage the system, especially when dealing with large numbers of pets and data cleanup operations.

 ## Scripts Overview